 For most Texans, there is no such thing as a “BBQ season” as we grill year-round.
-Still, we can’t deny that this time of year is the best to enjoy some good old fashion family barbecues, and because of this, it should come as no surprise that May is National BBQ Month.
+Still, we can’t deny that this time of year is the best to enjoy some good old fashion family barbecues, and because of this, we are happy to bring you seven BBQ Safety Tips to grill safety.

 BBQ Safety Tips